eparey/AnnotateSnakeMake/README.md

 - Create a configuration file.
 We recommend copying and editing the example config (`cp config/config.yaml ../Afil_annotation/config_afil.yaml` ).
 Note that relative paths should be replaced by absolute paths and paths to the user-provided data.

-- Run the pipeline, still from within the `AnnotateSnakemake` folder but providing the run directory with `--directory`:
+- Run the pipeline, still from within the `pairtools_out/` folder but providing the run directory with `--directory`:

 	```
 	snakemake --configfile ../Afil_annotation/config_afil.yaml --directory ../Afil_annotation/ --use-conda --cores 48